The 15 Best Adventure Games on Switch

 On your adventure, you will take on powerful Yokai using brush strokes to activate your attacks.
 This is such a unique concept that has not been replicated as fluidly ever before.

-All in all, Okami HD is a wonderful adventure that will keep you glues to the screen thanks to its impressive visuals.
+All in all, Okami HD is a wonderful Switch adventure game that will keep you glues to the screen thanks to its impressive visuals.

 9. Metroid Dread